utdata/rwdir/docs/05-sums-import.md

 ### Download the data

 1. A new section means a new headline and description.
 Add it.
 It is good practice to describe and link to the data you will be using.
-You can use this:
+You can use the text below:

+> HINT: You might try triple-clicking on the text in the box below to select it all since it scrolls off the screen.

 ```text
 While the data we will use here if from Prof. McDonald, it is from the [Law Enforcement Support Office](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/PublicInformation/).
 Find more information [about the program here](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/ProgramFAQs/).